-From the first semester the total number of hours estimated for this project was 566 hours as calculated from Table 3.6.2.
+The total number of hours estimated for this project is 566 hours.
 Taking into account the fall semester (14 weeks) and the spring semester (16 weeks), the estimated time per week anticipated to be spent on the project can be rounded up to 19 hours.
 Our team has 7 members, which means per person, each individual will spend around 2.5 hours per week.